Section A - Key Terms

-Cadbury Fundraiser may change any of these Application Conditions by notice to customers on the website.
+Cadbury Fundraising may change any of these Application Conditions by notice to customers on the website.

 6. Our information and documents:

-All information in relation to the Grants provided by Cadbury Fundraiser is provided in good faith solely to assist the Applicant to submit an eligible application.
+All information in relation to the Grants provided by Cadbury Fundraising is provided in good faith solely to assist the Applicant to submit an eligible application.
 Applicants must not use the information for any other purpose.
-All documents and copyright in all documents provided by Cadbury Fundraiser to the Applicant belong to and remain the property of Cadbury Fundraiser at all times.
+All documents and copyright in all documents provided by Cadbury Fundraising to the Applicant belong to and remain the property of Cadbury Fundraising at all times.

 7. No secret commissions, collusion etc:

-Successful Applicants may be required to take out insurance at the direction of Cadbury Fundraiser for the activities or projects for which the Grant is provided.
+Successful Applicants may be required to take out insurance at the direction of Cadbury Fundraising for the activities or projects for which the Grant is provided.

 9. Legal proceedings: